Tongue-Tie–Aware Vocal Coaching

 • Your voice tires quickly

-• High notes feel tight or unreliable
+• High notes feel strained and unreliable

-• Low notes feel breathy or unstable
+• Low notes feel unstable

 How Tongue Tie Can Influence Singing